-We are constantly researching the property market to find property hotspots where investors can pick up cashflow positive investment property.
+Our team is constantly researching the property market to find property hotspots where investors can pick up positive cashflow and positive geared investment property.
 We have access to hundreds of fully approved investment properties around Australia that have been ‘cherry-picked’ for our investors.
-We follow industry leading property selection criteria that takes into account metrics such as population, local employment, vacancy rates, future development and demographics.
+We follow industry leading property selection criteria that takes into account metrics such as population, local employment, vacancy rates, future development, right down to the demographics of who actually lives in an area.
 Our property selection process is so stringent that nine out of ten properties we research are rejected.

 Why Buy Brand New?